yasudakn/kubeflow-pipelines-clv/run/README.md

-## Running the solution's pipelines
+# Starting pipeline runs

-There are two ways of triggering a KFP pipeline run:
+There are three ways to trigger a KFP pipeline run:
 - Using the Kubeflow Pipelines UI
-- Using the KFP SDK
+- Using the KFP SDK `kfp.Client()` API
+- Using the KFP CLI

 ### Running the pipelines using Kubeflow Pipelines UI

-If you provisioned the lightweight Kubeflow Pipelines deployment, the KFP UI is available at the URL that can be retrieved using the following command:

-`echo "https://"$(kubectl describe configmap inverse-proxy-config -n kubeflow | grep "googleusercontent.com")`

 Use the procedure described in [Pipelines Quickstart](https://www.kubeflow.org/docs/pipelines/pipelines-quickstart/) to create experiments and submit pipeline runs.